-Whilst now concentrating on civil litigation and employment, Emily has a diverse professional and legal background.
-Emily worked for a property developer, then one of the leading global insurance and risk law specialists doing professional negligence work involving property as well as working for one of the largest global insurance companies, also dealing with professional risks.
+Emily has a diverse professional and legal background; her first degree was an MA in Economics.
+Emily worked for a property developer, then one of the leading global insurance and risk legal specialists doing professional negligence work involving property investment fraud as well as working for one of the largest global insurance companies, also dealing with professional risks at a senior level.

 Emily has particular experience in the following areas of employment and discrimination law:

 - Equal opportunities and discrimination

 Emily has experience in Employment Tribunals up and down the Country and in Scotland as well as the EAT and the Court of Appeal.
 Examples of cases of recent note include:

 - Successful appeal and finding of liability upon remission to the original Tribunal in a reasonable adjustments claim.

 - A series of holiday claims involving group litigants.